 Muir Woods National Monument, open year round, and close to the Resort, is located in an isolated canyon and is home to ancient coast Redwoods.
 Some trees are 1,000 years old and towering 260 feet high.
 John Muir thought Muir Woods to be the best tree-lovers" monument found in the world.
 Samuel P. Taylor Park, about 15 minutes from the Resort, is also home to coast Redwoods and offers hiking trails and picnic sites.

 Enjoy browsing in the local stores and you'll be sure to find the perfect keepsake of this area whether it may be art, jewelry, or a simple T-shirt.
-Any of our front desk innkeepers will have a favorite shop or two to recommend.
+Any of our front desk staff will always have a favorite shop or two to recommend.

 Whale watching season begins in November, with the southern migration of the California Gray whales leaving for warmer waters in Baja for calving.
 Prime viewing is typically between Christmas and end of January.
 Then their return to their Alaskan feeding grounds begins in February with prime viewing in late March and April.
-The best spot to view whales is from the Point Reyes Lighthouse, but be forewarned: weekends are high traffic for whale-watchers, so be prepared for the park service shuttle buses to take you from Drake's Visitor Center out to the lighthouse.
+The best spot to view whales is from the Point Reyes Lighthouse.

 Usually the looping path at Chimney Rock is overrun by blooming wildflowers from the end of April through early summer.
 After the rains of Spring, flowers can't wait to enjoy the sunshine.
 Poppies, lupines, mission bells, sagebrush, buttercups, coast fiddlenecks...the list is endless, and with so many regions of various types (marshland, grassland, redwoods, etc.) to investigate, you surely won't get to see them all, but it'll be fun trying!